t1az2z/RunnerECS/README.md

 Use A and D keys to change a lane, collect coins and dodge obstacles.

 # License
 The software released under the terms of the MIT license.
-Enjoy.